Run an Appchain Node on GCP

 Observability

-Google's Ops Agent is installed in the VM by default, so you get observability for this node out-of-the-box.
-Just open the 'Observability' tab in the Compute Engine menu in the GCP console and you should see all metrics and logs for this node.
+Basic observability is integrated into these Syndicate Appchain Nodes out-of-the-box.
+Just open the Observability tab in the Compute Engine menu in the GCP console to see metrics and logs for this node.